Skip to main content

 UI designers

-• Visual design relates to the look and feel of the product.
+• relates to the look and feel of the product.

-• User interface design covers the functionality, interactions between elements, and ease of use of functions.
+• design covers the functionality, interactions between elements, and ease of use of functions.

-UX designers do not typically work on the visual design of a product.
-Instead, the UI designers create the visuals––including typography, buttons, menus, and color schemes.
+UX designers don’t typically work on the visual design of a product.
+Instead, UI designers create the visuals—including typography, buttons, menus, and color schemes.

-Ultimately, these two roles are critical to creating user-friendly products, and you cannot have one without the other.
-These two teams working closely together is essential.
+Both roles are critical to creating user-friendly products, and you can’t have one without the other.
+The two teams need to work closely together.

 Development teams

 There’s a misconception that UX design involves coding.
-UX designers do not code; rather, developers create code to build digital products.
+UX designers don’t code—developers write the code that builds digital products.

-UX designers work alongside development teams to ensure their designs are created as intended for the end user.
+UX designers work alongside development teams to ensure their designs are built as intended for the end user.

 Optimization

-Once products launch, the UX designer’s role is not over.
-UX designers will continue to assess how users interact with the product to make progressive changes over time in a process called optimization.
+The UX designer’s role doesn’t end at launch.
+They continue to assess how users interact with the product and make progressive changes over time—a process called optimization.
+It’s a critical but sometimes overlooked step, especially for digital products.

 How to become a UX designer

-UX designers possess key skills.
-These include an understanding of design, psychology, user research, and product development.
+UX designers draw on an understanding of design, psychology, user research, and product development.

 What degree should a UX designer have?

-While some courses can help, there’s no one specific path to becoming a UX designer, and a specific degree is not necessarily required.
+There’s no single path to becoming a UX designer, and a specific degree isn’t required.

 Some helpful degrees and courses include: